Reviews You Can Rely On

 Do You Need Online Classes?

 The type of online classes you want to take (or don't) is a major factor influencing not only the upfront cost of an exercise bike but also the monthly and total lifetime cost.
 The most expensive bikes often require subscriptions that can cost anywhere from $10 to $50 a month.
 Conversely, the least expensive bikes often don't require subscriptions or don't even offer them.
 Are the subscriptions worth it?
 That's an individual question.
-In general, subscription classes like Peloton can help motivate some people or entertain others; but they'll add significant cost to your training program.
+In general, subscription classes like Peloton can help motivate some people or entertain others, but they'll add high cost to your training program.

 Are You Better Off With a Bike Trainer?